TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 >[!CAUTION]
 > You should **ALWAYS** delete rays and bodies when you're done with them to free up memory.
 Not doing so may cause an overflow of extra memory that can crash the page or browser.

-Extremely large quantities of rigid bodies or extremely complex rigid bodies may cause drops in framerate.
+Extremely large quantities of rigid bodies or extremely complex rigid bodies may cause drops in frame rate.
 As a general rule, use the bare minimum required for your project.
 If you don't need dynamic concave triangle meshes, use convex hulls instead.
 If you do need dynamic triangle meshes, simplify the mesh complexity and reduce triangle count to make the computation workload easier on Ammo Physics.

 ## The Blocks <a name="the-blocks"></a>
 ### Simulation Control <a name="sim-control"></a>